Home

 Go from the 200 grit pad to the 400 grit pad, the surface should really start to feel smooth and hard now.
 After you're done with the 400 grit pad, clean the entire surface area with water.
 You should notice some pin holes in the surface of the concrete countertop.
 This is normal.

-Finishing concrete countertops without any pin holes requires mixing up a batch of slurry from your concrete mix.
+Finishing concrete countertops without any pin holes requires mixing up a batch of slurry from your concrete mix (cement and water).
 This slurry can be about the texture of pancake batter.
 Cover the entire surface area of the countertop with this slurry, filling in all the pin holes.

 Scrape off any excess slurry, leaving a light film over the entire countertop surface.
 Let this dry overnight.